Low Cost Asses to Space-CAL-SO Program and Continuation and Improvement of the SOHO CELIAS/SEM Data Base

-This was the first flight of the two latter instruments, both novel degradation-free spectrometers, while the SEM and RGIC data are used for
+The 36.289 was the second flight of the two latter instruments, both novel degradation-free spectrometers, while the SEM and RGIC data are used for

 calibration of existing EUV flight measurements, such as the SOHO/CELIAS/SEM and the SDO/EVE/ESP.

-The flight 36.263 met this observational challenge and the success criteria.
-The data from the flight
+The flight 36.289 met this observational challenge and the comprehensive success criteria.
+The data from the flights

 An important outcome of the flight is the confirmation of the robustness of the DGS